okhodjaev/okhodjaev.github.io/beyond-control.md

 ### [Essay 12 · Beyond Control · May 4, 2026](/essays/beyond-control/)
 Synthesis.
 The three limits interact.
 The correction window closes.
 What remains is governance residual.

+---

+Subscribe to receive new work: <a href="https://okhodjaev.substack.com" target="_blank">okhodjaev.substack.com</a>